 Vertigo, the most debilitating symptom, deserves it’s own heading.
 This is a key point in understanding Meniere’s and its treatment; nearly all the procedures recommended by doctors are designed to stop the vertigo.
 The vertigo is thought to originate within the labyrinth of the inner ear, so most treatments are centered around that part of the body.
 From the most drastic to the least invasive, nearly all of the surgical treatments silence the affected ear, permanently.
 Some of the less invasive will leave you with some hearing in the ear, but their efficacy is highly questionable.

 Flying is the fun part.
 I have to be medicated to fly.
-I used to take Promethazine and Valium, but Xanax alone is sometimes enough of a treatment to keep the vertigo at bay.
-I much prefer the Xanax because I don’t always go to sleep when I take it, but I have to have supervision because Xanax makes me a bit fearless (anxiety reducer) while not actually giving me any better balance.
+I used to take promethazine and Valium just to be able to board a plane and not panic.
+The last few times the Xanax alone has been enough of a treatment to keep the vertigo at bay.
+I have to have supervision while taking this medication because Xanax makes me a bit fearless (anxiety reducer) while not actually giving me any better balance.
 I’m just an accident waiting to happen then, but at least I can sit through a flight without freaking out at every movement, getting queasy and vertiginous.